rishabhkumar112/Split-Bills/README.md

 # Split-Bills
-A simple application to split bills between your friends.
+A simple application to split bills among your friends.